Chart Color Schemes

 Bella Vista features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 92.4% of all households, including 61.0% couples with children, 22.9% couples without children, and 7.8% single parent families.
+Family households account for 92.4% of all households, including 61.0% couples with children, 22.9% couples without children, and 7.8% single parent families.
 Non-family households comprise the remaining 7.6%, with lone person households at 6.4% and group households making up 1.0%.
 The median household size is 3.4 people, larger than the Greater Sydney average of 3.0.

 Frequently Asked Questions - Households